freerouting/freerouting/scripts/README.md

 ## Summary

-This PR will upload a folder named `scripts` to save all scripts.

-Updated:
+The 'scripts' folder contains the following tools:

 - Bash Script `freeroutingd` (Freerouting Daemon) to automatically make a fake X11 desktop to run headless freerouting.
 - C++ program `freeroutingp` (Freerouting Progress) translate the log of freerouting to `stderr` stream by pipe.
-- A fast test dsn file as `tests/FastTest.dsn`

-Set environment variable `JAVA`, you can set the jre what freerouting uses.
+You need to set the following environment variables:

-Set environment variable `ARG_GUI` can enable GUI (for OS like Windows)
+`JAVA` - path to the JRE executable what freerouting uses (optional) `ARG_GUI` - set it to "TRUE" to enable GUI (for OS like Windows)

 Now we only can write `{"status": "startRoute"}`, `{"status": "routeProgress"}`, `{"status": "routeResult"}`, `{"status": "startOptimize"}` and `{"status": "optimizeResult"}`.